 Matthew B. Fisher, Ph.D.

 Dr. Matthew Fisher joined North Carolina State University in January 2014 as a Chancellor’s Faculty Excellence Program cluster hire in Translational Regenerative Medicine.
 He is an Assistant Professor in the Joint Department of Biomedical Engineering at NCSU and UNC-Chapel Hill.
 Dr. Fisher’s research focuses on musculoskeletal soft tissues, which play a central role in guiding and stabilizing our joints during movement.
 Unfortunately, they are often injured, leading to altered structure, loss of function, and pain.
-The focus of Dr. Fisher’s research is to develop tissue engineering and regenerative medicine solutions for these injured tissues.
-Areas of interest include bioscaffold fabrication, prediction of outcomes following implantation, and assessment of function.
-Dr. Fisher’s lab is also developing models of diarthrodial joint growth.
+The focus of Dr. Fisher’s research is on understanding the biomechanics of these tissues and developing tissue engineering and regenerative medicine solutions following injury.
+Areas of interest include biomechanics during skeletal growth, bioscaffold fabrication, computational models, and animal models.
 His work is funded by the National Institutes of Health, the National Science Foundation, and the William R. Kenan, Jr. Institute for Engineering, Technology and Science.
-In his free time, Matt runs after his three year old, plays golf, and dominates lab competitions.
+In his free time, Matt runs after his two young children, plays golf, and dominates lab competitions.

 B.S., Biomedical Engineering, Columbia University, 2005